Skip to content

 This guide walks through opening a channel against a Phoenix-compatible WebSocket endpoint (Phoenix itself or Beryl), pushing a message, receiving a reply, and shutting down.

-aquamarine.connect opens the WebSocket, joins the given topic, waits for the matching phx_reply, and starts the background heartbeat.
+aquamarine.connect opens the WebSocket, joins the given topic, waits for the join reply, and starts the background heartbeat.
 It returns a Channel handle that you keep for the rest of the session.

 import aquamarine